 I do have a hard time accepting corporal transformation, though—you know, people actually turning themselves and others into things.
 To me, that defies the laws of natural physics.
 How can anyone rearrange their atomic structure at will?
 Evolution is a very slow, indiscernible process.
 I have already accepted the fact that just because I cannot actually see something, does not mean that it’s not there.
-So invisibility is a real thing.
+So invisibility could be a real thing.
 I even accept the possibility of unassisted levitation.
-Since I contend that the human mind is powerful enough to counteract gravity, and that the mind may be able to move objects along a plane and possibly catch them on fire, then why wouldn’t it be able to lift things as well and make them float around the room?
+Since I contend that the human mind is powerful enough to counteract gravity, and that the mind may be able to move objects along a plane and possibly catch them on fire, then why wouldn’t it be able to lift things as well and make them float around the room, including oneself?

 I am fascinated by teleportation—you know, the process of transferring the actual physical body from one place to another.
 I love to travel, but I don’t like the time it takes to get to faraway places.
-Like on “Star Trek,” I would love it to be possible for Scotty to beam me over to Australia in a matter of seconds.
+Like on “Star Trek,” I would love it to be possible for “Scotty” to beam me over to Australia in a matter of seconds.
 I admit, though, that I am somewhat leery about the process itself.
 It involves completely disintegrating one’s bodily molecular structure and then reassembling it exactly (hopefully) in another place!
 Whew, that’s scary!
 What if something goes wrong in the process?
 Remember The Fly movies?
 As incredible a phenomenon as that may seem, I believe that some day it will be a reality, if it isn’t already.

 By the way, I hope that you are not one of those who fears the number 13.
 I find it pointless and stupid to omit the floor numbered 13 from apartment dwellings, hotels and other buildings, just because certain superstitious people are wary of living or rooming on that floor.
 Just because they call it something else, doesn’t mean it’s not there.
 Since the next ordinal number after twelfth is thirteenth, the floor now numbered 14 is still the 13th Floor, no matter what they call it!
 I may not like the number 9, but these same people don’t avoid it for my benefit.
 There may be more people who consider 13 to be a lucky number rather than unlucky, so why leave it out for those few others?
 The guilty parties that comply with the omission are only perpetuating the silly convention that it is by playing into people’s irrational triskaidekaphobia.
 They should always include it, regardless, and just let those phobic people deal with it.

 I do believe in the powers of witchcraft and voodoo.
 These people would not be practicing these things for thousands of years if there was nothing to them.
 Actually, a lot of people have the wrong idea about voodoo.
 Thanks in part to Hollywood movies, voodoo has been characterized as an evil practice of casting spells and curses on innocent people, demonic zombies and sticking pins in dolls, yet most Voodoo practitioners actually do it for good and helpful purposes.
 The word itself is West African in origin (from Dahomey and Togo via Haiti) and means, “God, Creator or Great Spirit.”
 So there.

 Most so-called supernatural beings have possible scientific explanations.
 I believe that ghosts, for example, are restless spirits that have unresolved issues or other unfinished business on earth.
 You may have heard of those haunting ghosts that make regular appearances in the same place (usually where they actually died) and do exactly the same thing each time.
 One explanation that seems plausible to me is that they are manifestations of some sort of ethereal recording, if you will, that merely replays itself over and over again.
 It’s sort of like a hologram.

 I, myself, have never seen an actual ghost or spirit, but I would welcome the experience.
 I would regard such a sighting with interest and curiosity rather than fear and dread.
 Why do people freak out so to something that is basically harmless?
 I don’t expect that an ethereal apparition can cause one bodily harm, and reports say that they don‘t make actual contact with you, so what are you so afraid of?
 I would try to communicate with the entity to find out what they want or how I can help them to pass on.
 Maybe one of the reasons why they remain is because those who encounter them usually freak out and flee instead of trying to find out why they are there.
+Of course, evil spirits abound as well that do intend to distress us, but they usually make their intentions apparent from the get-go.
+They don’t bother first to try to win your trust before they inflict harm on you.
+They probably won’t even give you prior warning.

 I am a fan of ghost stories.
 I have noticed that in movies about haunted domiciles it’s usually the children who first become aware of the supernatural presence(s) on the premises.
-Their innocence makes them more susceptible, and depending on their age, they have not yet been taught that they should fear the unknown.
+Their innocence makes them more susceptible, I suppose, and depending on their age, they have not yet been taught that they should fear the unknown.
 They regard monsters and other strange creatures with natural curiosity and fascination.
 That dead girl becomes the child’s friend and confidante.
 But then they have the problem of convincing their parents and other adults that there really is something present.
 Little Mary’s “imaginary playmate” is not real, she is told.
 But what if it is?
 Just because you can’t see it or hear it doesn’t mean that it’s not there.
-Of course, evil spirits abound as well that do intend to distress us, but they usually make their intentions apparent from the get-go.
-They don’t bother first to try to win your trust before they inflict harm on you.
-They probably won’t even give you prior warning.

 I have dabbled in numerology only as a curiosity.
 I once took an Enneagram Test online, which asks a series of personal questions whose responses then determine one’s personality assessment.
-Not surprisingly, I turned out to be a Type 5 individual.
+Not surprisingly for me, I turned out to be a Type 5 individual.
 In numerology, 5 is the Pentad, or Great Mystic Number, and the letters of the alphabet all have numeric value.
 The letters of my full name just happen to add up to 5, making it my special Life Number.
 I arbitrarily always choose 5, or multiples of 5, as my “lucky” numbers.
 Suffice it to say, I really am a five, okay?